 NOTE: Doors made of bamboo ply tend to be much heavier compared to those made of traditional plywood.

 LETObamboo comes in seven different styles, with each one evoking the natural beauty of bamboo plywood.

 Finding the right bamboo plywood for your needs

 Make sure you get only the best plywood for your construction project by teaming up with FA Mitchell.
-We can provide you with high quality LETObamboo plywood in different sizes, thickness, and styles to match your building needs.
+We are a well-known bamboo plywood supplier for Sydney and the rest of Australia.
+We can provide you with high-quality LETObamboo plywood in different sizes, thicknesses, and styles to match your building needs.